apecloud/kubeblocks/docs/user_docs/installation/deploy_dbctl.md

 # Deploy `dbctl`

-`dbctl` is the command line tool of `KubeBlocks`.
-This section introduces how to install `dbctl`.
+`dbctl` is the KubeBlocks CLI.
+This section introduces how to install and uninstall `dbctl`.

-For more information of CLI, refer to [KubeBlocks commands overview](../cli/kubeblocks%20commands%20overview.md).
+For more information on the KubeBlocks CLIs, refer to [KubeBlocks commands overview](../cli/kubeblocks%20commands%20overview.md).

-## Install dependencies
+## Before you start

 The following dependencies are required for deploying `dbctl`.

 - MySQL Shell
 Install MySQL Shell in your local host to visit MySQL instances.
 Refer to [Install MySQL Shell on macOS](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install-macos-quick.html) for details.
-  Note:
-  Installation steps:

-  1. Download the package from http://dev.mysql.com/downloads/shell/.
-  2. Double-click the downloaded DMG to mount it.
-Finder opens.
-  3. Double-click the .pkg file shown in the Finder window.
-  4. Follow the steps in the installation wizard.
-  5. When the installer finishes, eject the DMG.
-(It can be deleted.)

 - `kubectl`
-Run the following command to install `kubectl` in your local host for visiting k8s clusters.
+Run the following command to install `kubectl` in your local host for visiting Kubernetes clusters.
 Refer to [Install and Set Up kubectl on macOS](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) for details.

   ```
   curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/darwin/arm64/kubectl"
   ```

-- K8s cluster
+- Kubernetes cluster
-`dbctl` will visit a k8s cluster which can be specified by the `kubeconfig` condition variable or the `kubeconfig` parameter.
-If no k8s cluster is specified, `dbctl` reads the content in `~/.kube/config` file by default.
+`dbctl` visits a Kubernetes cluster which can be specified by the `kubeconfig` condition variable or the `kubeconfig` parameter.
+If no Kubernetes cluster is specified, `dbctl` reads the content in `~/.kube/config` file by default.

 ## Install `dbctl`

-Both curl installation and make installation are supported.
+Installing `dbctl` by curl and make are supported.

 - curl
-`dbctl` can be run on macOS, Linux, and Windows.
+`dbctl` can run on macOS, Linux, and Windows.
 Copy and run the command below.
 ```
 curl -fsSL http://161.189.136.182:8000/apecloud/kubeblocks/install_dbctl.sh |bash
 ```

 - make
-Downlod source code and execute the following commands under the root directory of the source code.
+Download the source code and execute the following commands under the root directory of the source code.
 Make and generate `dbctl` executive file.
-Make sure the executive file under `bin/dbctl`.
+Make sure the executive file is under the `bin/dbctl` path.

   ```
   # Switch to the `main` branch